-SECTION C - IDENTIFYING CHILDREN AND YOUNG PEOPLE WHO MAY BE SUFFERING SIGNIFICANT HARM should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+SECTION C - IDENTIFYING CHILDREN AND YOUNG PEOPLE WHO MAY BE SUFFERING SIGNIFICANT HARM

 Teachers and other adults in our academies/nurseries are well placed to observe any physical, emotional or behavioural signs which indicate that a child may be suffering significant harm.
 The relationships between staff, pupils, parents and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or academy/nursery staff being alerted to concerns.